-He engaged Thomas Fitzpatrick, a frontier scout, and arrived at the location of the previous year's Green River Rendezvous on July 24, 1841.
+He engaged the well-known mountain man Thomas Fitzpatrick and arrived at the location of the previous year's Green River Rendezvous on July 24, 1841.
 Met by another Flathead guide, De Smet and his party proceeded to the area that is now eastern Idaho, this time by an easier route via Soda Springs on the Bear River in present-day southeast Idaho.
 Later that season, on Sept.
 24, 1841, De Smet and his fellow priests arrived with their Flathead guides at a point near present-day Stevensville, in the Bitterroot Valley of western Montana.
 There they built St. Mary's Mission, the first Jesuit mission for Indians in the Pacific Northwest.

 1851: Last Visit to Wyoming

 In the years 1843-1851, before he again traveled through the area that's now Wyoming, De Smet became so trusted by Indians of all nations, so advanced in his knowledge of the terrain west and south of the Missouri River and so esteemed by the government that he was chosen to meet with the Indians at the Fort Laramie Council in September 1851.
 Government officials believed his presence would help persuade tribal representatives to sign the Horse Creek Treaty, which promised compensation to the tribes in return for free passage of settlers traveling on the trails, and which identified specific lands for specific tribes.